The global derived period map: The period map

 One question arising immediately from the existence of the period map is when it is injective in a suitable sense, i.e.\ when a moduli problem can be completely embedded in the period domain (which has a nice description in terms of linear and quadratic data).

 One possible way of making this precise would be to ask when $\pi_{0}\pi^{0}(\cat P)$ is an immersion and $d\cat P$ is injective on homotopy groups.

 \begin{rk} We note that this is not the definition of a closed immersion in the sense of \cite{Toen05a} (which does not constrain the homotopy groups of the domain), nor is it a strong map (which constrains the homotopy groups of the domain too much).
-There may be a more natural way of posing this question. \end{rk}
+This is an example of the lack of a good derived analogue of closed immersion. \end{rk}

 This is a kind of \emph{derived Torelli} problem.
 (The reader should note that this term is already used for the problem of determining when the period map determines the derived category of a variety.)